top of page

 About This History of Stafford Savings Bank

-This Romanesque/Tuscan style house was built for William H. Smith in 1888.
+This Romanesque/Tuscan style house was built for William H. Smith, owner of Smith & Cooley Mill and Glynville Mill, in 1888.
 This is Stafford’s only house of this style that was made popular by architect Henry Hobson Richardson.
 The house has a rusticated granite foundation, brownstone 1st story, and clapboarded 2nd story and 3rd story turret.
 Albert E. Converse was the builder.
-The stonework was done by the W. N. Flynt Co. of Monson, Massachusetts.
-William H. Smith owned two mills in Stafford and was Vice President of the First National Bank.
-The building became The Browne Funeral Home in 1938 when it was purchased by J. Francis Browne & Sons of Thompsonville.
-The resident directors were Richard and Elise (McIntyre) Browne, both licensed embalmers.
-The business was bought by Joseph A. Introvigne in 1980 and is now run by the third generation of the Introvigne family.
+The stonework was done by the W. N. Flynt Co. of Monson, Massachusetts who also supplied the granite for the foundation and did the stonework on the Charles Holt house across the street, Holt Memorial Fountain, and the Christopher Allen Bridge on Spring Street.

 Time Line: